bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-adjustment-for-openshift-project-set.md

 ---
-title: Request a quota increase for an OpenShift project set
+title: Request a quota adjustment for an OpenShift project set

 slug: request-quota-increase-for-openshift-project-set